mafernando/laravel-app/readme.md

 Clone the repository.

-Generate Dockerfile and docker-compose.yml and add them to the respository.
+Generate a Dockerfile and a docker-compose.yml and add them to the respository.

-Then run `docker-compose up` from inside the repository to deploy a Laravel app container and a MySQL db container.
+Then run `docker-compose up` from inside the repository to deploy a Laravel/MySQL on two connected containers.

-Attach to the app container using `docker exec`:
+Attach to the app container:

 	$ docker exec -it laravelapp_app_1 /bin/bash